Infinity, Inc.: Infinity Inc. (vol. 2, 2007 – 2008)

 The new Infinity Inc. team, from the promotional cover art for Infinity Inc. (vol. 2) #5.
 Art by Max Fiumara.

 Dan DiDio revealed at a DC Nation panel in Los Angeles that a new Infinity, Inc. ongoing series would debut in September 2007 with John Henry Irons as the main character.
 The book was written by Peter Milligan with art by Max Fiumara.

 The first issues focuses on Natasha Irons (formerly Starlight), Erik Strom (formerly Fury), and Gerome McKenna (formerly Nuklon), a year after the end of the Everyman Project.
 Natasha is living with her uncle John Henry Irons and is in psychotherapy along with Erik, who refers to it as "our national religion," and Gerome.
 Another longtime patient, teenager Dale Smith, attacks his therapist and realizes his powers as a psychic vampire.
 He takes the name "Kid Empty".
-It is revealed that a side effect of the exogene therapy is that once the exogene itself is suppressed, the energies unleashed by the therapy remain, re-enabling the metagene differently.
+It is revealed that a side effect of the exogene therapy is that once the exogene is suppressed, the energies unleashed by the therapy remain, re-enabling the metagene differently.
 As a result, Natasha finds herself turning into a mist-like substance, McKenna gains the ability to duplicate himself, and Strom gains a strong, overconfident female alter-ego.
 The group recruits Mercy Graves and Lucia, an Everyman subject who can psychically inflict pain on others.
 In #8, the team gains official costumes and codenames, and goes on their first mission.

 In issue #10, Mercy admits she is not ready to be on a team and leaves.
 Issue #11 begins a two-issue arc that ties into the Dark Side Club.

 DeSaad, under the alias "Bud Fogel", secretly manipulates McKenna (now using the codename of "Double Trouble") by nurturing a third personality created from McKenna's base and repressed instincts, and promising it the opportunity to take full control.

 When the splintered McKenna personality can wrest control over the main body (as shown when McKenna's main personality is transported in DeSaad's labs, while his duplicate attempts to force himself on Lucia), the Infinitors try to stop him.
 However, the plan is revealed to be a trap.
 The duplicate fatally wounds McKenna to possess his body, but disappears when McKenna's strength weakens.
 The other subjects are trapped in a machine that is designed to take away the powers of the remaining Everymen without activating their metagene.
 DeSaad admits he was forced to this course of action because the Everymen, even after turning into metahumans, are undetectable from Darkseid's minions, and they could be a wild card during the planned Final Crisis.

 As a side effect of the machine, the Infinitors vanish.
 Steel, who arrives too late, swears he will resume his search for Natasha.

 Infinity, Inc. reappeared briefly in the third issue of the Terror Titans mini-series, imprisoned by DeSaad.
 Towards the end of the miniseries, an undercover Miss Martian tips Irons off about their imprisonment in the Terror Titans' headquarters, leading to their release.